SWOOP: Top-k Similarity Joins over Set Streams: Introduction

 \section{Introduction}

-The increased connectivity between producers of data, including humans and a broad range of sensors, and consumers of data render streaming data increasingly prevalent.
+The decreasing latency between the production of data, including humans and a broad range of sensors, and consumption of data renders streaming data increasingly prevalent.
 We consider streams where the elements of the streams are timestamped sets.
-Examples of such elements include tweets that may be modeled as sets of words, retail point-of-sale transactions that may be modeled as sets of goods, and the clicks in user click-streams on a website.
-In this setting, we consider continuous top-$k$ joins.
-Such joins, which limit the results to the $k$ most similar pairs of sets, constitute fundamental functionality.
-They enable finding the most similar pairs of sets in data streams, where they may also be used in near-duplicate detection and clustering.
+Examples of such elements include tweets, email messages, or news articles that may be modeled as sets of words or $n$-grams; retail point-of-sale transactions represented as sets of goods; the clicks in user click-streams on a website; or social media content represented by the sets of users that liked or consumed that content.

-As an illustration, assume that we are interested in finding similar trending social media topics in New York City and London.
-Given two streams of tweets from these cities, we may represent each tweet as a set of words (e.g., after having performed stemming and stop-word removal).
-We then continuously join the most recent tweet sets from the two streams and maintain the $k$ most similar pairs, thus obtaining an overview of the most similar tweets from the two cities.
-Further processing may be applied to the top-$k$ result.
-For example, tag clouds may be created.
+Such data streams may achieve very high frequencies.
+For example, Apple's Siri user base may issue billions of requests per month; that may be modeled as sets of words or other signatures.
+As another example, Twitter emits about half a billion tweets per day.
+To analyze such rapid data streams, new techniques must be developed that can keep up with high-rate streams, including their peak rates.
+As new data items arrive in a stream, they are queued and processed in FIFO order.
+When the processing cannot keep up with the stream rate, the queue grows and leads to waiting times for all subsequent data items.
+Delays between an event and its visibility in the result are critical in situation when events require timely action, e.g., blocking a spamming email account~\cite{hariharan-uspatent-2014_detecting-bulk-email}.

+We consider the problem of computing the top-$k$ join in rapid data streams of timestamped sets with a sliding window, i.e., we compute all pairs of sets that are among the top-$k$ most similar pairs in a time window of duration $w$.
+As new data items arrive in the stream, the window moves, and the top-$k$ result must be updated.
+The top-$k$ join over streams may, for example, be used to recommend products based on recent point-of-sales transactions or click-stream data~\cite{montgomery2004modeling,Wang:2016:UCC:2858036.2858107}, to aggregate similar trending IPA requests to improve answer quality (e.g., by sharing successful interactions with users of similar requests), or to detect trends or to analyze information diffusion in streams of tweets~\cite{jung-icis-2018_twitter-information-diffusion}.

+The top-$k$ join with a sliding window is useful also for static data, where the window covers all data elements whose timestamp falls within the window.
+A set pair is in the join result if it is among the top-$k$ in any interval of duration $w$.
+For example, consider an ERP system in which users scan and upload documents and where near-duplicate documents should be detected (e.g., to avoid paying a bill twice).
+Each document is represented by a set of words resulting from an OCR process.
+Computing all pairs of near-duplicate documents in the entire database will typically lead to many irrelevant result pairs since documents of interest are uploaded within a small time frame, e.g., some weeks.
+Therefore, only pairs within a given time window should be considered.